ScyAge/GemocTTQ/README.md

 We would like to have the runtime information in our wrapper in order to create more precise TTQs.
 Conduct tests on larger cases and not only on the method call.

+We can find the references of the objects at the base of the trace that we retrieve, in the runtimeOnlyElements attribute.
+Each of the elements in this list represent a runtime object present in the trace, and each of them has a version attribute that allows to see all the versions of an object when an action was done on it during execution.

 ### Part Server:

 For the moment, route `/getParsedTrace` returns a generic trace that has been analyzed and does not work based on previous routes.
 We would like to be able to operate it exactly as described previously